-Due to the volume of enquiries that we are receiving from our clients about coronavirus (Covid-19), we have produced an FAQ guide.
+Due to the volume of enquiries that we received from our clients about coronavirus (Covid-19), we have produced an FAQ guide.
 It’s important that you, as business owners, keep up to date daily and follow advice from the following organisations where they apply to your business/industry, as these take precedence over the FAQ responses in this document:

 - Acas (all employers should follow these guidelines)

 - CQC (Care homes, hospitals, doctors, dentists, clinics etc.) – At the point of publication, CQC had no information on their website about dealing with coronavirus, but we are aware that they are providing specific advice when you contact them.